 Reading can be amazing to release stress, but I doubt it is if you’re making it into your own personal speed-reading contest.

-When we’re stressed, we won’t retain information effectively and make connection to our existing knowledge.
+When we’re stressed, we won’t retain information effectively and make connections to our existing knowledge.

 Why are you reading or listening to books?

 I absolutely love learning.
 I love reading.
 And I think it’s beautiful to learn from other people.
 But there is a risk of doing it out of lack.
 Falling for the idea that more is always better.
 That we need more from the outside.
 That we don’t yet know enough.

 Doing that, we sometimes forget to go inside and see what are our own answers.
 Let me tell you, you have your own answers to a lot more questions than you think.

 Do you apply what you learn in your own life?